-Pupils follow the appropriate National and Early Years Foundation Stage Curriculum through topics based on specified milestones.
+Pupils follow the EYFS and National Curriculum..
 Curriculum mapping for each subject area details how the curriculum is covered throughout the school.
 Medium term plans, including Learning Objectives, form schemes of work for individual subjects.
 These are broken down into short term plans, using a format containing agreed elements.
 All planning is on the curriculum network and can be accessed virtually.

-Good short-term planning;
+Short-term planning;

-- has clear objectives for what children are to learn and how these will be achieved in a lesson or series of lessons - includes success criteria which may be in the form of "I can..." statements - summarises activities and resources - shows how knowledge and understanding can be extended and how the work will be adapted to suit children who learn at different rates, including pupils with Special Educational Needs and Talented, Able & Gifted pupils - identifies opportunities for cross curricular working to support the Creative Curriculum and links to computing - includes provision for a variety of learning styles and thinking skills - · identifies teacher and TA focus - is evaluated daily to inform next day's planning, (this can be in the form of handwritten very brief notes or annotations e.g. showing next day's focus group where LO not met).
+- has clear objectives for what children are to learn and how these will be achieved in a lesson or series of lessons - includes success criteria - summarises activities and resources - shows how knowledge and understanding can be extended and how the work will be adapted to suit children who learn at different rates, including pupils with Special Educational Needs and Talented, Able & Gifted pupils - identifies opportunities for cross curricular working - includes provision for a variety of learning styles and thinking skills - identifies teacher and TA focus - is evaluated daily to inform next day's planning, (this can be in the form of handwritten very brief notes or annotations e.g. showing next day's focus group where LO not met).